Premshaw23/ChaatBazaar/README.md

 ## Important points for Contributors to keep in Mind :

 1. Maintain the Orange theme, throughout the Wesbite.

+2. Upload Before and After screenshots in the Pull request.

-2. If the original repository gets updated after you fork it, you should sync your fork before creating a new PR.
+3. If the original repository gets updated after you fork it, you should sync your fork before creating a new PR.
 This prevents merge conflicts and outdated code.<br>
 So always follow the below steps, before any Pull request, for the corresponding Branch, to keep the repository upto date :